-- 1. Visit http://tplinkwifi.net, and log in with the password you set for the router. - 2.
+- 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
 Click Quick Setup on the top of the page.
-Then follow the step-by-step instructions to connect your router to the internet. - 3.
-To enjoy a more complete service from TP-Link (remote management, TP-Link DDNS, and more.), log in with your TP-Link ID or click Resigter Now to get one.
-Then follow the instructions to bind the cloud router to your TP-Link ID.
+Then follow the step-by-step instructions to connect your router to the Internet.